 Soon after, another tissue donation arrived, and the doctors performed Aria’s reconstructive surgery.

 As soon as she woke up from the anesthesia, Aria went to visit and comfort the younger children in the pediatric section of the hospital.
-She now works regularly as a volunteer at a medical clinic, spreading the hope and compassion that someone once gave her.
+She now works regularly as a volunteer at a medical clinic, spreading the hope and compassion that was given to her.

-Without your help, many refugees won’t receive the urgent medical attention they desperately need.
-Some will even die.
+Without help, someone may not receive the urgent medical attention, food, or other supplies they desperately need.